adamtwig/D4D/README.md

 * Distances between each antenna
 * Enumeration of specific patterns of movement by antenna for first five users
 * Home Locations by user for each month (SET3) all five home defs
 * Output well-formatted specific 1-mers to 10-mers for first 80, 800, 8000 users
+* Voronoi Diagram for Antennas
+* Aggregate specific n-mers by user
+* Average/total distance travelled by a user in two weeks

 ##### Current Work
-* Adam -- Abstract Movement Patterns
+* Adam -- Abstract Movement Patterns (AMP)
 * Bishal -- Migration
 * Matt -- Time
-* Michael -- Interactive Visualization
-* Morgan -- Movement Statistics/Geography
+* Morgan -- Geography

 ###### See [DetailedTaskFlow.md](https://github.com/adamtwig/D4D/blob/master/docs/DetailedTaskOverview.md) for specific task breakdowns